 You must provide evidence of your repayment strategy during the application process.

 You must also provide this evidence again at least once during the mortgage term.

 There are a number of acceptable repayment strategies that can be used to support an interest only mortgage.
 Please see the table below for further details.

 Acceptable Repayment Strategy

 Sale of Mortgage Property at the end of term

-Total borrowing can go to 85% LTV (a maximum of 75% can be on Interest Only) by using an additional repayment strategy or borrowing on a Capital Repayment basis
+Total borrowing can go to 85% LTV (a maximum of 75% can be on Interest Only) by using an additional repayment strategy or borrowing on a Capital Repayment basis.

-The property must have a minimum equity of £200,000 at the time of application for non London properties and £300,000 for properties located in London.
+The property must have a minimum equity of £250,000 at the time of application for non London properties and £300,000 for properties located in London.

 The current value of the savings must cover 100% of the I/O element.
 The total can include eligible investments referred to below.